ZhiZheng0889/ZhiZheng0889/README.md

 ## About Me

-I am currently a student at Florida Polytechnic University, working on various projects related to data visualization, machine learning, and database systems.
+I am currently a graduate student at Florida Polytechnic University, working on various projects related to data visualization, machine learning, and database systems.
 I am passionate about leveraging technology to solve real-world problems and am always looking to learn new skills and tools.

 ## Interests